 The virus keeps the victim’s brain alive, though, and actually mutates it so that it is no longer oxygen-dependent.
 As the Urban Dictionary correctly points out, “By removing the need for this all-important resource, the undead brain can utilize, but is in no way dependent upon, the complex support mechanism of the human body.”
 The mutated brain eventually controls the body of the host, but in a very different way than the original, uninfected brain.

-The most recent outbreak of Solanum was recorded just three years ago, but was apparently confined to the jackalope population.
-This outbreak was particularly disturbing, since it it was the first time Solanum was proven to have infected a non-human host.
-However, in examining the historical documents, it appears likely that the Rabbit of Caerbannog, encountered by the British King Arthur and his loyal Knights of the Round Table, may well have suffered the undeadly effects the Solanum virus, too.
+The most recent outbreak of Solanum happened just three years ago but was apparently confined to the jackalope population.
+This outbreak was particularly disturbing because for the first time Solanum was proven to have infected a non-human host.
+However, in examining the historical documents, it appears likely that the Rabbit of Caerbannog, encountered by the British King Arthur and his loyal Knights of the Round Table in their quest for the Holy Grail, may well have suffered the undeadly effects the Solanum virus, too.

 Headless skeletons found at Egypt’s historic city of Hierakonpolis are what gave the ancient zombie plague away.
 According to archaeologists studying the site, “[t]he number and the standard position of the cut marks (usually on the second-fourth cervical vertebrae; always from the front) indicate an effort far greater than that needed simply to cause the death of a normal (uninfected) person.
 The standard position also indicates these are not injuries sustained during normal warfare.”